 There was a time when we struggled to monitor the success of marketing; now we are swamped with more metrics than ever before.
 But how do they actually help us?
 Gina Hutchings of Receptional explains how to interpret key metrics and improve your results

 Every business wants to know more about its customers; they hold the key to making more sales and, ultimately, more profit.
 Where many companies go wrong is by either neglecting to collect any data from their customers or by focusing on irrelevant metrics.
 But your business can achieve growth and serve your customers better by focusing on key performance indicators (KPIs).

-Here I am highlighting 11 important metrics that you can use to measure how well you are doing against set goals.
+Here are 11 important metrics that you can use to measure how well you are doing against set goals.
 By breaking down each one you can track what is working, what is not, and what you need to invest in.

 For most companies their website is their most important marketing tool.
 It acts as a shop window and is the first port of call for many potential customers.

-The first thing to do is monitor overall traffic regardless of source.
+The first thing to do is monitor overall traffic, regardless of source.
 Take a look at peaks and troughs and whether they correlate with campaigns, seasons or events.
 If you launch a new product, invest in online advertising and see a peak in visits during campaign time, it proves the success of that approach.

 At the same time you may see dips in visits.
 Investigate correlations with seasons, events or rankings dips, as well as other issues such as server down-time.